Current Lab Members

 Lucy graduated for the University of Missouri with a BHS in Health Science and MPH in health policy and promotion.
 She previously worked at the Health Department within the communicable disease with much of her work focused on COVID-19.
 Outside of the office, she enjoys hiking, binge watching Netflix, and spending time with family, friends, and her pup, Truman.

-Olivia Arter, BA, Clinical Laboratory Technician
+Olivia Arter, BA, Research Technician

 Sajal Tiwary, AB, MD, Clinician-Scientist Training and Research (C-STAR) Resident